moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 | Small          | 2          | 0.6              | $2.40  |
 | % increase     |            | -40%              | 20%    |

-In this case, it's no longer a no-brainer to upsize the warehouse.
-It now depends on how much you value cost vs query run-time.
+In this case, upsizing the warehouse is no longer a no-brainer.
+It now depends on how much you value cost vs. query run-time.

-If you only cared about cost, you would stick with the X-small, and if you only cared about speed, you would go with the Small.
+If you only cared about cost, you would stick with the X-small; if you only cared about speed, you would go with the Small.

-In our case, we want to find a balance between both, so we use the previously established guideline:
+In our case, we want to find a balance between both, so we use the previously established guidelines:

 > **A warehouse is efficient when compared to the next-size smaller warehouse, the query run-time is 40% less.**

-In this case, since the query run-time has been reduced by 40% it's exactly on the threshold of being considered 'efficient' and we should choose the 'S' warehouse.
+In this case, since the query run-time has been reduced by 40%, it's exactly on the threshold of being considered 'efficient', and we should choose the 'S' warehouse.

 ##### Example 3